Weaving a flax fantail

 woven flax fantail

-Later on this page there are instructions for netting flax and some notes on weaving the fantail with netted, dyed flax.
+Later on this page there are instructions on weaving the fantail with netted, dyed flax.
 However, for the sake of simplicity, these instructions show a fantail woven from fresh, undyed flax.
 To make this fantail, you’ll need four strips of flax.
 Measure about sixty centimetres down from the tip of the flax leaf and cut it to this length.
 At the cut end, split the leaf into four strips that are two centimetres wide.
 These strips will taper down to a point at the other end.

 weaving a flax fantail step 1